ivvycode/apidocs/contact/add-or-update-company.md

 {% api-method-parameter name="address" type="string" required=true %}
 The company's address.
 This is an object with the keysstateCode, postalCode and countryCode are required when adding a new Company.
 {% endapi-method-parameter %}

+{% api-method-parameter name="updateIfExists" type="boolean" required=false %}
+Whether or not to update the company by businessName when id parameter is missing.
+{% endapi-method-parameter %}
 {% endapi-method-path-parameters %}
 {% endapi-method-request %}